vidstack/player/apps/site/app/docs/[lib]/player/[2]core-concepts/[8]quality/page.md

 The following video quality properties are available on the media store:

-- `qualities`: An array containing the current list of [`VideoQuality`](#quality) objects.
+- `qualities`: An array containing the current list of `VideoQuality` objects.
 - `quality`: The current `VideoQuality` object or `null` if none is available.
 - `autoQuality`: Whether automatic quality selection is enabled.
-- `canSetQuality`: Whether the quality list is read-only, in other words whether it can be updated.
+- `canSetQuality`: Whether qualities can be manually selected, in other words whether the quality list is _not_ read-only.

 {% code_snippet name="subscribe" highlight="react:8" /%}